GeorgiaMap/partner-tools/overview/2021/README.md

 Role

 **Functionality**
-Row menu: User Details, Remove User
+Row menu: User Profile, Remove User
 Add an existing user [As an Editor] [As an Owner]
 Add new user - Not a link on current page, user must add themselves.

 **Current issue**
 Clicking email goes to account detail, row menu needed.

-## User Details
+## User Profile

 Name
 Title